QMobile: History

 QMobile was launched in 2009.
-Its mobile phones were known for their low- and mid-ranged smart and mobile phones and were assembled with imported part from China.
+Its mobile phones were known for their low- and mid-ranged price range and were assembled with imported parts from China.

-QMobile’s range of devices includes some tablets and dozens of phones including touchscreen, QWERTY, and WiFi, all running Android OS.
+QMobile’s range of devices includes, some tablets and dozens of phones including touchscreen, QWERTY, and WiFi, all running Android OS.
 A windows phone named QMobile W1 was also launched in 2015.
 QMobile launched the first Android One smartphone in Pakistan.

-With the passage of time Qmobile has lost its popularity and eventually its market share to other brands.
-But in August 2020 it made a return with View Max series, which gained significant popularity in Pakistan.
+With the passage of time, Qmobile has lost its popularity and eventually its market share to other brands.
+But in August 2020, it made a return with View Max series, which gained significant popularity in Pakistan.

 Branding

 QMobile appointed Ertugrul Ghazi famed Esra Bilgic as its Brand Ambassador for their View Max series.